Twicetagram: Background and release

-It was first reported by media outlets on September 8, 2017, that Twice had begun shooting a music video for an upcoming song in Canada.
-JYP Entertainment confirmed the reports on the same day but stated that the exact date for the group's comeback was still undecided.
-On September 25, the agency gave further details about the group's upcoming music release which was slated in late October, though the exact date was still undecided.
+On September 8, 2017, it was first reported by media outlets that Twice had begun shooting a music video for an upcoming song in Canada.
+JYP Entertainment confirmed the reports, but stated that the exact date for the group's comeback was still undecided.
+On September 25, the agency stated that Twice's comeback was slated for late October, though the exact date was still undecided.

-On October 15, a surprise trailer for the upcoming album was shown to fans during the second day of the group's two-day fan meeting titled "Twice Fanmeeting: ONCE Begins"—a commemoration of the two year anniversary of their debut.
-It was officially announced on the next day that their comeback was scheduled on October 30 with the release of Twice's first full-length album named Twicetagram, a social media-inspired album with the title being a reference to the group's official Instagram account of the same name, and its title track titled "Likey".
+On October 15, a surprise trailer video for the upcoming album was shown to fans during the second day of the group's two-day fan meeting titled "Once Begins"—a commemoration of the second anniversary of their debut.
+The same video was uploaded to Twice's V Live channel at midnight on October 16, announcing that the group's first full-length album, Twicetagram (and its lead single "Likey"), was scheduled for release on October 30.
+The album is inspired by social media, with the title being a reference to the group's official Instagram account.

 Twice uploaded their first group image teaser for their album on October 19, with the image employing a concept reminiscent of an Instagram post.
-On October 20, the group made a live broadcast on V Live in celebration of their second anniversary since debut, with the members revealing more details about their upcoming album.
+On October 20, the group held a live broadcast on V Live in celebration of their second anniversary since debut, with the members revealing more details about their upcoming album.
 The members stated that they participated in the songwriting process, and that a total of 13 tracks will be featured in the album.
 Additionally, they sang a snippet of the songs "Turtle" and "You in My Heart".
-On October 21, Twice released a photo of the album's track list, confirming the 13 featured songs and revealing that the lead single "Likey" was produced by Black Eyed Pilseung.
-It was also revealed that "Missing U" was written by members Dahyun and Chaeyoung, with the latter also writing "Don't Give Up", "24/7" was penned by Nayeon and Jihyo, and "Love Line" was written by Jeongyeon.
+On October 21, the album's track list was released, confirming the 13 featured songs and revealing that the lead single "Likey" was produced by Black Eyed Pilseung.
+It also revealed that "Missing U" was written by members Dahyun and Chaeyoung (with the latter also writing "Don't Give Up"), "24/7" was penned by Nayeon and Jihyo, and "Love Line" was written by Jeongyeon.
 The group's senior labelmate and former Wonder Girls member Hyerim was also confirmed to have participated in the writing and composition for the track "Look at Me".